 How much Silica Gel do I need?

-This tool calculates the weight of Gaylord Archival silica gel required to maintain a microclimate in your case.
+This tool calculates the weight of Gaylord Archival silica gel required to maintain a microclimate in

 To use, simply choose English or SI units, and enter the following:

 2 - The anticipated difference between the desired case humidity and the

 average ambient humidity

 3 - The exchange rate for the case (# exchanges per day)

 minimum time period (in days) before the gel will need to be maintained

 5 - The maximum allowable

 deviation from the target RH%